grpc/proposal/A14-channelz.md

 ## Page-Offset or Continuation Token Pagination

 Pagination of results makes it possible to load just some of the large amount of data.
-A simple way to do this is to to include the page number and the size of the page to jump to the specific page of results.
+A simple way to do this is to include the page number and the size of the page to jump to the specific page of results.
 Users of the pages can think of them as actual book pages (i.e. the "nth" page).
 Implementers can easily retrieve the results since the offset can be calculated in constant time.